retypeapp/retype/configuration/folder.md

 visibility: hidden
 ```

-Another option to completely ignore a folder or a file would be to prefix the folder-name or file-name with an underscore `_`.
+Another option to completely ignore a folder or a file would be to prefix the folder name or file name with an underscore `_`.
 For instance, naming a folder `_guides` would instruct Retype to ignore the folder.